Mall of Louisiana: History

 The mall was built and opened in 1997.
 Its original anchors were Dillard's, McRae's, Sears, JCPenney, and Maison Blanche.
 The mall was developed by Jim Wilson & Associates.

-The Maison Blanche store was short-lived and closed a year later and was replaced by Parisian.
+The Maison Blanche store was short-lived.
+It closed a year later and was replaced by Parisian which only lasted until 2001.

-In 2003, Foley's opened at a former Parisian store, which closed in 2001.
+In 2003, Foley's opened at the former Maison Blanche/Parisian store.
+On September 9, 2006, Foley's rebranded as Macy's.

 In November 2005, Dillard's acquired the McRae's store at the mall from Belk.
+That store would become a Dillard's Men, Children, and Home.

 On July 21, 2006, Rave Motion Pictures opened a 15-screen movie theater adjacent to the mall.
 In June 2013, the movie theater was acquired by AMC Theatres.

-On September 9, 2006, Foley's rebranded as Macy's.

 In 2008, an unenclosed area called The Boulevard and a 10-tenant power center were constructed as additions to the mall.

-In 2015, Nordstrom Rack opened a 30,000 square foot store in the mall.
+Nordstrom Rack opened a 30,000 square foot store in the mall in 2015.
 In March 2017, H. H. Gregg closed its store at the mall.
 In November 2017, Smashburger announced plans to open a location in the mall.

 In January 2018, Banana Republic and Gap closed stores in the mall.

-In June 2018, Main Event Entertainment announced plans to open a location in the mall in the space formerly occupied by H. H. Gregg.

-In November 2018, H&M announced plans to open a store in the former Gap locations.
+In June of that year, Main Event Entertainment announced plans to open a location in the mall in the space formerly occupied by H. H. Gregg.
+In November, H&M announced plans to open a store in the former Gap locations.

 On February 12, 2021, it was announced that Sears would be closing as part of a plan to close 32 stores nationwide.
-The store closed on May 2, 2021.
+The store closed on May 2 that same year.
 This was the last Sears store in Louisiana.
-T-Mobile opened a store at the mall shortly after.

 A Blue Zoo aquarium opened on April 1, 2021.
 On Tuesday, July 6, 2021, a 12-foot-long Burmese python named Cara escaped from her enclosure there.
 The search for her concluded when she was found inside the walls of the mall early in the morning on July 8.

-In 2025, Dick’s Sporting Goods announced they were planning on opening one of their large format Dick’s House of Sport locations on May 16, 2025 in the former Sears.
-Dick’s Sporting Goods bought the former Sears and has converted it into a two-story store with 100,000 square feet of retail space.
-The store relocated to the former Sears from a nearby location.
-The new location being larger in size.
+In 2025, Dick’s Sporting Goods announced they were planning on opening one of their large format Dick’s House of Sport locations on May 16, 2025, in the former Sears.
+Dick’s Sporting Goods bought the former Sears and converted it into a two-story store with 100,000 square feet of retail space.
+The store relocated to the former Sears from a nearby location east of the mall due to the new location being larger in size.